MihailGorbenko/authentication-service/README.md

     - Usage

-    To use this route, make a POST request to the endpoint `/resetPassword` with an authenticated user.
+    To use this route, make a POST request to the endpoint `/resetPassword` with an authenticated user email.
 The route will generate a password reset token and send an email to the user's email address with a link to reset their password.

     If the user is not authenticated, the route will respond with an HTTP `401` status code and an error message `"User not registered"`, and a `predicate` key with a value of `NOT_EXIST`.